px39n/Awesome-Data-Fusion-for-Remote-Sensing/README.md

 ## Algorithms
-There are currently more than 200 spatio-temporal models, so only part of baseline models or polular papers are included.
+There are currently more than 200 spatio-temporal models, so only part of baseline models or popular papers are included.

 ### 1.Spatial Resolution Enhancement Algorithms
 *Multisensor image fusion for spatial resolution enhancement such as pan-sharpening, multi/hyperspectral image fusion, and downscaling of multiresolution imagery*